OrangeBurrito/sveltekitblog/src/posts/birds.md

 ![map of the continents during the end of the jurassic period](https://static.boredpanda.com/blog/wp-content/uploads/2020/01/3-5e26c86a89fbf-png__700.jpg)*Earth, circa 150,000,000 BC*

-One-sixth of a geological eon ago, when the continents looked like chinese knockoffs of your average Mercator projection, the greatest grandmother of modern-day birds evolved from some yet-unknown feathered dinosaur.
+One-sixth of a geological eon ago, when the continents were still in the beta testing phasefa, the greatest grandmother of modern-day birds evolved from some yet-unknown feathered dinosaur.
 She was the first bird, christened Archaeopteryx by archeologists.

 ![fossil of Archaeopteryx embedded in rock](https://www.thoughtco.com/thmb/VVcr5oUTcXlYNuzVjCHdUD6uxlM=/1500x1000/filters:fill(auto,1)/2048px-Archaeopteryx_fossil-5c5b17f246e0fb0001849b0e.jpg)*The fossilized remains of an Archaeopteryx caught doing the worm.*